Opentrons/Protocols/protocols/sci-illumina-dna-prep/README.md

 ### Deck Setup
 ![deck layout](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/sci-illumina-dna-prep/v3/deck.jpg)

-Slots:
+Inital slot layout:
-1. Sample plate: Magnetic module with  Nest 96 well plate full skirt.
+1. Magnetic module for the sample plate (Nest 96 well plate full skirt).
-2. Reagent plate 1: NEST 96 deep-well plate 2 mL.
+2. Reservoir: NEST 12-well reservoir 15 mL.
+This is substituted for a NEST 2 mL deep well plate if tip-reuse is on in order to minimize cross-contamination.
 See Reagent Setup section for information about the location of the reagents
 3. Reagent plate 2: Temperature module with Bio-rad 200 µL plate on aluminum block.
 See Reagent Setup section for information about the location of the reagents
 4. 20 µL filter tiprack
 5. 200 µL filter tiprack
 6. 200 µL filter tiprack
-7. Sample plate: Thermocycler module with NEST 96 well plate full skirt 100 µL
+7. Sample plate on Thermocycler module with NEST 96 well plate full skirt 100 µL
 8. Empty
 9. 200 µL filter tiprack
-10. Sample plate: Thermocycler module with NEST 96 well plate full skirt.
+10. Sample plate on Thermocycler module with NEST 96 well plate full (thermocycler uses two slots)
 11. Empty

 ### Reagent Setup
-* Reagent plate 1, slot 2:
+* Reservoir, slot 2:
 ![Reagent plate 1](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/sci-illumina-dna-prep/v3/reagent_plate1.jpg)
-* Reservoir 2, slot 3:
+* Reagent plate on temperature module, slot 3:
 ![Reagent plate 2](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/sci-illumina-dna-prep/v3/reagent_plate2.jpg)

 ---

 ### Protocol Steps
-1. Prepares the thermocycler by setting the block temperature to 4 degrees, and the lid to 100 degrees.
+1. Prepare the thermocycler by setting the block temperature to 4 degrees, and the lid to 100 degrees.
 2. Add tagmentation mix to the samples
 3. User seals the plate and the protocol incubates the samples with the mix in the thermocycler, 55 degrees for 15 minutes.
 4. The thermocycler opens, and the user removes the seal.